harjothkhara/webdb-i-challenge/queries.md

 ## list customers names and the number of orders per customer.
 Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.

+SELECT CustomerName, COUNT(Orders.CustomerID) AS OrderCount FROM Customers JOIN Orders ON
+(Orders.CustomerID = Customers.CustomerID)
+GROUP BY Orders.CustomerID
+ORDER BY COUNT(Orders.CustomerID)DESC;

 ## list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.

+SELECT City, COUNT(Orders.CustomerID) AS OrderCount FROM Customers JOIN Orders ON
+(Orders.CustomerID = Customers.CustomerID)
+GROUP BY Customers.City
+ORDER BY COUNT(Customers.City)DESC;

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.

+DELETE FROM Customers WHERE CustomerID
+NOT IN (SELECT distinct CustomerID from Orders)